 PHC is home to students from a variety of educational backgrounds, including private school, homeschool, and public school.
 How does PHC unify students with such diverse backgrounds?

 PHC unifies the diversity of its students through the close and family-like community fostered on campus.
-Sophomore Beka Helm, who was public schooled since third grade, had looked for a small and Christ-centered community, which she found in PHC.
+Junior Beka Helm was public schooled since third grade.
+She had longed for a Christ-centered community, which she found in PHC.

 “I knew that the small community, and the desire for Christ to be at the center of everything was exactly what I needed,” Helm said.

-Senior Ian Frith, who was private schooled, came to PHC in pursuit of the same dimension of relationship with both peers and professors that he experienced growing up.
+Alumnus Ian Frith ('19), who was private schooled, came to PHC in pursuit of the same dimension of relationship with both peers and professors that he experienced growing up.
 However, PHC’s community exceeded his expectations.

 “Before coming to PHC I really hadn’t found anyone that I felt like I could really talk to about some family issues in my life, but my freshmen year my RA started the year off by having everyone share their testimony in wing chapel,” Frith said.
 “That was the first time I really opened up to people about some things, and it really helped me begin to have a stronger relationship with the Lord, other people, and grow in the way I emotionally processed difficulties in my life.”